v6d-io/v6d/docs/notes/divein.rst

 Vineyard represents all kinds of data as vineyard objects, for any vineyard object, it consists of two parts:

-1.  a set of blobs where the payload of the data lives in;
+1. A set of blobs where the payload of the data lives in;

-2.  a hierarchical meta tree which describes the type, layout and properties of the data.
+2. A hierarchical meta tree which describes the type, layout and properties of the data.

 The decoupling design of data payload and data layout brings three benefits: